bkbncn/VimGolf-solutions/prepend_*_to_every non_blank_line.md

 `:g/./s/^/*<CR>ZZ` Score:13

-Find the line stats with any character, and replace the beginning with *.
+Find lines start with any character, and replace beginning with *.

 ## Solution #6

 `<C-V>GyPgvr*ZZ` Score:10

-Copy first character of each line at the beginning, reselect them and replace with *
+Copy first character of each line before the beginning, reselect them and replace with *